tyoung65/Portfolio_Analysis_with_APIs/README.md

-# Retail Portfolio Analysis
+# Retail Portfolio Analysis with Plaid API

 ## Financial Report

 #### Budget Analysis:

 The transaction data shows that the largest expense category is for transfers.
-Using the data received from PLaid Income Analysis, the client's current monthly income cannot support the monthly expenses for the account.
+Using the data received from Plaid Income Analysis, the client's current monthly income cannot support the monthly expenses for the account.